amitjoy/amitjoy.github.com/_posts/2016-02-02-Copy-Constructor-in-Java.md

 Let's say we have a requirement to add another new property to the **Result** class, namely **Grade**.
 This procedure of adding **Copy Constructor** to each and every class has to be done.

 Let's consider another example.
-If we have several different kinds of **Result** types then in **Student** copy constructor we have to have an **instanceof** test on each and every type of **Result** instance which eventually makes the code less readable and error-prone.
+If we have several different kinds of **Result** types then in **Student** copy constructor we have to have an **instanceof** type check on each and every type of **Result** instance which eventually makes the code less readable, error-prone and not extensible.

+This violates **Open-Closed Principle**.

 ### Solution